-Given the non-profit transparency and journalism activities of the requester,2 we ask that the limited fees that are permitted be waived.
-In the interests of expediting the search and processing of this Request, CEI is willing to pay fees up \$200.
+Given CEI's non-profit transparency and journalism activities, we ask that the limited fees that are permitted be waived.
+In the interests of expediting the search and processing of this Request, requesters are willing to pay fees up \$200.
 Please provide an estimate of anticipated costs in the event that fees for processing this Request will exceed \$200.
 To keep costs and copying to a minimum please provide copies of all productions to the email used to send this request.
 Given the nature of the records responsive to this request, all should be in electronic format, and therefore there should be no photocopying costs (see discussion, infra).